-The Coast Guard was established in 1915 as a division of the United States Armed Forces.
-Members of the Coast Guard are in charge of enforcing federal law, preserving natural resources, and saving lives at sea.
-Passing a physical test is one of the initial prerequisites for entering the Coast Guard.
-This article will go through the requirements for joining the Coast Guard.
-We’d also go over how to meet the requirements and join the Coast Guard, as well as offer you a free Coast Guard ASVAB Practice Test pack.
+The Coast Guard was established in 1915 as a branch of the United States Armed Forces.
+Members of the Coast Guard are in charge of enforcing federal law, protecting natural resources, and saving lives at sea.
+Passing a physical exam is one of the first requirements for joining the Coast Guard.
+We would also go over the requirements for joining the Coast Guard and provide you with a free Coast Guard ASVAB Practice Test pack.

 What Is the US Coast Guard?